 Car vs ATV: Oh how I struggled with this.
 On one hand, ATV seemed to way to go since it was how I did it my first time to Santorini.
 It’s a ton of fun but as I stepped back to think about the trip as whole, it made more sense to do ATV for one or two islands.
 The further I dug, there were some practical things that I had to factor in.
 ATV is more fun when you’re not dealing with complicated roads and traffic.
 There were some islands such as Folegandros where ATV was preferable because of some of the off-roading required to get to some beaches.
 Pricing is a factor in that ATV is typically cheaper but you have to balance that with the convenience of having so much extra space to store things in a car vs the tiny trunk storage the ATV has.
 Remember when you’re driving an ATV, only the passenger can wear a backpack and everything else has to go into the box or be strapped on by bungee cords.
 There really is no right or wrong reason but you can definitely use our reasoning as a basis for your decision.

 Car Rental: In the itinerary above, I write about things I learned from our experience with Jimmy’s Santorini.
-Here is a compilation of a few tips that I have:
+Make sure to read the full guide on where and how to rent a car in Santorini.
+Here’s a quick summary:

 - When it comes to renting a car in Santorini, as much as you might want to try to find the “best” one on the island, it actually makes the most sense to find one closest to you so you can walk over to pick up the car and walk back home after you drop it off.